UniversalScientificTechnologies/DEMODOS/README.md

-# Dosimeter Simulator for Space Missions
+# SPACEDOS Dosimeter Simulator for Training Missions

 This project was developed by [UST](https://www.ust.cz/) in collaboration with the [Institute of Nuclear Physics of the Czech Academy of Sciences](https://ujf.cas.cz) and the [Hydronaut H03 DeepLab](https://hydronaut.eu/).
-The primary goal is to create a sophisticated simulation system that functions as a remotely controlled Personal Active Dosimeter (PAD) and a Dosimeter Display Unit (DDU) designed as wearable wristwatch-like devices for astronauts.
+The primary goal is to create a sophisticated simulation system that functions as a remotely controlled [Personal Active Dosimeter (PAD)](https://en.wikipedia.org/wiki/Electronic_personal_dosimeter) and a Dosimeter Display Unit (DDU) designed as wearable wristwatch-like devices for astronauts.

 ![EOSR4434](https://github.com/user-attachments/assets/acbfe5dc-d8ca-4c22-b7dc-aa1cb41bda3a)

 ## Introduction

-The Dosimeter Simulator project is designed to support training and practice missions for space flights, specifically for the [Promise mission](https://www.vesmirprolidstvo.cz/cs/aktuality/PROMISE/), taking place in September 2024 at [Little Moon City Prague](https://www.littlemooncity.eu/).
+The SPACEDOS demo project is designed to support training and practice missions for space flights, specifically for the [Promise mission](https://www.vesmirprolidstvo.cz/cs/aktuality/PROMISE/), taking place in September 2024 at [Little Moon City Prague](https://www.littlemooncity.eu/).
 This simulator allows mission operators to set and simulate radiation levels that astronauts might encounter during their space missions.

 The main goal of this simulator is to provide a comprehensive tool for complex radiation event exercises.
-The system is based on the real particle detector-spectrometer **SPACEDOS**, enhancing realism during training.
+The system is based on the real particle detector-spectrometer [SPACEDOS](https://github.com/UniversalScientificTechnologies/SPACEDOS02), enhancing realism during training.
 It enables multi-person exercises by simulating hotspots and areas with varying radiation exposure.
 Each individual sees their specific particle flux and total received dose on their DDU and PAD.
 This allows for detailed analysis of each participant's behavior in terms of optimizing overall radiation exposure during missions.

-Importantly, this system does not endanger the health of simulation participants, as there is no need to expose them to dangerous radiation.
-The remote operation ensures that trainees can safely experience realistic scenarios without any actual radiation exposure.
+**Importantly, this system does not endanger the health of simulation participants, as there is no need to expose them to dangerous radiation.
+The remote operation ensures that trainees can safely experience realistic scenarios without any actual radiation exposure.**

 ## Flexibility and Modifiability